wso2/product-ei/product-scenarios/1-integrating-systems-that-communicate-in-heterogeneous-message-formats/1.6-xml-message-enrichment/1.6.5-Modify-the-response/1.6.5.2-modify-the-entire-response-using-xslt-mediator/readme.md

 # 1.6.5.2 Modify the entire response using xslt mediator

 ## When to use
-We can use WSO2 XSLT mediator to modify a selected element in the response which is sent from backend.
+We can use WSO2 XSLT mediator to modify the entire response which is sent from backend.

 ## Sample use case
 The use case is as follows, WSO2 EI will get a request and it will be sent to the backend.
-Once it gets the response, selected elements of the response will be modified and displayed to the user.
+Once it gets the response, the entire response will be modified and displayed to the user.

 Request payload
 ```